sonic-net/SONiC/doc/wol/Wake-on-LAN-HLD.md

 A `wol` script will be introduced in [sonic-utilities](https://github.com/sonic-net/sonic-utilities).
 The workflow of command line utility `wol` is:

 0. User login to the SONiC switch and enter the `wol` command.
-1. The `wol` script send magic packet to specific interface or VLAN.
+1. The `wol` script send magic packet to specific interface, VLAN or port-channel.

 ![Component Utilities](./img/component-utilities.png)